chrisryan91/CheesyStore_PP5/TESTING.md

 ## User Story 3: As a site user, I can read blog posts about cheese tasting, pairing tips, and cheese-making processes so that I can expand my knowledge and appreciation of cheese.

-For this user story to be completed, I needed to set up a new app using the command "python manage.py startapp cheesyblog".
-From here I was able to create models, views, urls and templates to creat an app.
-This allowed a blog post to be published by the admin through the django admin panel and render it trough a template.
-I created a cheesyblogpost page too for users to read the full posts.
-This blog will attract users to my website who are interested in cheese and turn them into potential customers.
+To fulfill this user story, a new app was initiated with the command "python manage.py startapp cheesyblog".
+This step enabled the creation of models, views, URLs, and templates necessary for the app's functionality.
+Consequently, it became possible for an admin to publish blog posts through the Django admin panel and display them on the site using a template.
+A dedicated page, "cheesyblogpost", was also developed for users to read the complete posts.
+The intention behind the blog is to draw visitors interested in cheese to the website and convert them into potential customers.

 Below is the view which gets the blog post from the database and renders it to the template.